-Natural Soap Making
+Make Natural Soap Bars

 Natural Soap making can be a fun hobby, but I have to warn you it can be very addictive as well.

-I started making soap for myself a long time ago, and found there were so many colors and scents to play with that soon I had more soap than my friends, family and myself needed so I started selling it.
-The more I made, the more different colors and scents and techniques I wanted to try so….if you
+I started making soap for myself a long time ago and found there were so many colors and scents to play with that soon I had more soap than my friends, family, and myself needed so I started selling it.
+The more I made, the more different colors and scents, and techniques I wanted to try so….if you

-Have decided you want to start making your own soap……become a soap maker, follow me and I’ll give you all the information you will need to get started whether you make soap for yourself, as a hobby to sell at craft fairs and events or to turn it into a business.
+have decided you want to start making your own soap……become a soap maker, follow me and I’ll give you all the information you will need to get started whether you make soap for yourself, as a hobby to sell at craft fairs and events or to turn it into a business.
 I have done all three!

 If you want to get fancy with different colors and scents it can get start to get more expensive, especially if you are using essential oils.

-Some essential oils are not to expensive but some can be very costly such as Rose Absolute – $400 for 50 ml or Rose Otto $1000 for 50 ml, using more affordable oils like Rose Geranium at $42 for 50 ml. will keep your costs down and it has a scent that in my opinion smells just as nice as Rose Absolute.
+Some essential oils are not too expensive but some can be very costly such as Rose Absolute – $400 for 50 ml or Rose Otto $1000 for 50 ml, using more affordable oils like Rose Geranium at $42 for 50 ml. will keep your costs down and it has a scent that in my opinion smells just as nice as Rose Absolute.

-The first soap making technique I used and will mostly talk about is the Cold Process Method of soap making.
+The first soap-making technique I used and will mostly talk about is the Cold Process Method of soap making.
 With this method of soap making, the soap maker will need to heat the oils using an element and the temperatures will need to be monitored.

-You will find step by step instructions on this technique here Step by Step Cold Process Soap Making
+You will find step-by-step instructions on this technique here Step by Step Cold Process Soap Making

-Once this soap is made, poured and cut it will need to be cured for 4 – 6 weeks.
+Once this soap is made, poured, and cut it will need to be cured for 4 – 6 weeks.

-The link above will give you step by step instructions on soap making as well as pictures along the way.
+The link above will give you step-by-step instructions on soap making as well as pictures along the way.

-The basic instructions for making cold process soap are:
+The basic instructions for making cold-process soap are: